minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

      <copy>chmod 600 .ssh/authorized_keys</copy>
      ```

-     - From standby side, test the connection from standby to primary, using the public ip or hostname of the primary hosts.
+     - From the standby side, test the connection from standby to primary, using the public ip or hostname of the primary hosts.

      ```
      [oracle@standby ~]$ ssh oracle@primary** echo Test success